Updated: Mavericks hang on to beat Harvard, advance to regional final

 After a dominant shift below the dots from Ondrej Pavel and the rest of the fourth line, Connor Gregga tipped home Akito Hirose's shot to get MSU on the board first at 14:12 of the first.

 The fourth line — Josh Groll-Pavel-Gregga — was MSU's best.
-All three of them got on the scoresheet Thursday.
+All three got on the scoresheet Thursday.

 "There's traffic at the net — it's because Ondrej had gone in and done the dirty work in the corner and found a way to get it up and got them moving around a bit," Hastings said.
 "He's substance.
 He's hard, he's great on faceoffs … those are guys that make a difference for you at this time."